akpw/mktxp/README.md

 2021-01-24 14:16:23 Running HTTP metrics server on port 49090
 ````

-## MKTXP system configuration
+## RouterOS_Exporter system configuration
-In case you need more control on how MKTXP is run, it can be done via editing the `_mktxp.conf` file.
+In case you need more control on how RouterOS_Exporter is run, it can be done via editing the `exporter.conf` file.
 This allows things like changing the port <sup>💡</sup> and other impl-related parameters, enable parallel router fetching and configurable scrapes timeouts, etc.
-As before, for local installation the editing can be done directly from mktxp:
+As before, for local installation the editing can be done directly from RouterOS_Exporter:
 ```
-mktxp edit -i
+routeros_exporter edit -i
 ```

 ```
-[MKTXP]
+[RouterOS_Exporter]
     listen = '0.0.0.0:49090'         # Space separated list of socket addresses to listen to, both IPV4 and IPV6 socket_timeout = 2